SallaApp/Salla-CLI/README.md

     <tr>
       <td>salla</td>
       <td>app</td>
-      <td>TBD</td>
+      <td>Used to prevail commands supported by `salla app`, such as `create app`, `serve`, and `create-webhook`.</td>
     </tr>
   </tbody>

 ### `salla create app`

-You can create a Salla Partners App by running the following command:
+This command allows you to create a Salla Partners App by going through a simple, intuitive, and effortless way.
+You can write it in your terminal in such a way:

 ```bash
 salla create app